top of page

 1973 age 29: Discovered est and later The Forum and Landmark Education (created by Werner Erhard).
 These trainings made a profound impact on my life and are responsible for me being a life coach today.

-1975 age 31: During a seminal exercise inside of a weekend Intensive lead by Dr. Nathaniel Branden, I re-owned the five-year-old boy inside me and, in just a few short minutes, my life went from being hard to being my playground.
+1975 age 31: During a seminal exercise inside of a weekend Intensive led by Dr. Nathaniel Branden, I re-owned the five-year-old boy inside me and, in just a few short minutes, my life went from being hard to being my playground.

 1979 age 35: Discovered Neuro-Linguistic Programming (NLP).
 I studied NLP under Dr. John Grinder and Richard Bandler, becoming a certified NLP Practitioner.

 1979 age 35: I moved from New York City to Tempe, Arizona (near Phoenix, Arizona).
-I loaded fourteen years of accumlated belongings and furniture in a rented Uhaul van and drove by myself for five days across America to my new home.
+I loaded fourteen years of accumulated belongings and furniture in a rented Uhaul van and drove by myself for five days across America to my new home.

 1981 age 37: Decided (near the beginning of the year) to let go of polyamory or serial monogamy and be open to a lifetime relationship with a woman.
 I met the woman I would marry in June of that year.